How to Prepare for Cataract Surgery

 There are various options for IOLs, depending on your preferences and lifestyle:

 • The fixed-focus monofocal IOL, as the name implies, provides a single focus.
 You may choose distance only vision, intermediate only vision, or near only vision depending upon your desires.
-A number of patients may still require glasses to correct for the distances not covered.
+A number of patients may still require glasses to see the distances not corrected for.

-• The multifocal IOL allows for distance, intermediate, and near focus with little to no need for glasses for most visual tasks.
+• The multifocal IOL allows for distance, intermediate, and near focus with little to no need for glasses for most visual tasks giving you the most independence from corrective lenses.

 <em>individual results may vary<em>